 All the information on our website is also available by calling 1800 800 007.

 If you're deaf, or have a hearing or speech impairment, you can use the National Relay Service to contact us.
 Once you contact the National Relay Service, ask to call 1800 800 007.

 TTY users can also call us directly on 03 9619 2727.

-Our website and mobile apps include real time information for trains, trams and buses.
+To plan your journey, use the fully accessible PTV App, it includes voice over capability and large font options.
+Our website and mobile app include real time information for trains, trams and buses.

 You can get information about disruptions on train, tram and bus networks on the PTV app.
 The MetroNotify app also provides information about metropolitan train disruptions.

 If you have low vision or blindness, beacon technology is available at Flinders Street, Flagstaff, Parliament, Melbourne Central, Richmond, Footscray and Southern Cross stations.

 Beacon technology gives passengers navigational information via the free BlindSquare Event app to help you move around the concourse of stations.

 Try Before You Ride